necipsagiro/youtube-transcript-copy-extension/README.md

 ## Usage

 1. Go to any YouTube video with subtitles
+2. **Enable subtitles on the video** (the context menu item only becomes active after subtitles are turned on)
-2. Right-click anywhere on the page
+3. Right-click anywhere on the page
-3. Click "Copy Transcript [LANG]"
+4. Click "Copy Transcript [LANG]"
-4. Paste wherever you need it
+5. Paste wherever you need it

 The transcript is copied with timestamps: